 It (still) takes a village.

 They say it takes a village to raise a baby, but this logic can actually apply to caring for someone at any stage of their lives.
-After all, if your loved one is dealing with complex health conditons, the chances are that you will not be able to provide them with all of the support they need alone.
+After all, if your loved one is dealing with complex health conditions, the chances are that you will not be able to provide them with all of the support they need alone.
 As such, you should encourage other relatives to pitch in when they can while also ensuring they connect with relevant health and aging support professionals, such as doctors and physicians.
+In addition to family and medical experts, an important part of this “village” can also include professional home care providers who can offer personalized, compassionate assistance right in the individual’s home.
+For this reason, a good starting point can be visiting this agency’s Allentown page, or similar sites for an area near you, to see the range of services available.
+By coordinating support from family, medical professionals, and dedicated home care agencies, you can ensure your loved one receives the complete care they need.

 Make use of technology.